mmmcorp/prman/README.md

 PR_GITHUB_ORGANIZATION="exampleorg"
 ```

-You can create `PR_GITHUB_TOKEN` by [Personal API tokens](https://github.com/blog/1509-personal-api-tokens).
+You can create `PR_GITHUB_TOKEN` at  [Personal API tokens](https://github.com/blog/1509-personal-api-tokens).
+If you want to get information of private repositories, token must have permission to get them.

 ### 3. create json file

-You need to create `prman-members.json` .
+Create `prman-members.json` .
-It must be placed same directory as prman binary file.
+It must be placed at same directory as prman binary file.

-Here is sample:
+Sample:

 ```
 {